1950 United States House of Representatives elections

 The 1950 United States House of Representatives elections was an election for the United States House of Representatives to elect members to serve in the 82nd United States Congress.
 They were held for the most part on November 7, 1950, while Maine held theirs on September 11.
-These elections occurred in the middle of President Harry Truman's second term.
+These elections occurred in the middle of President Harry S. Truman's second term.

 As the Korean War began and Truman's personal popularity plummeted for a second time during his presidency, his Democratic Party lost a net 28 seats to the Republican Party.
 This was the first election since 1908 where no third parties acquired any seats in the House.

 Special elections

 There were six special elections throughout the year, listed here by date and district.